MacroSHEDS/data_processing/README.md

 So, for example, the 1 in process_1_20093 means this is a munge kernel.

 **begin SOP:**
+1. for a new domain or new network, research it's naming conventions. fill out name_variants.csv with a new column
-1. you might already have a retrieve.R script for this network/domain. if not, borrow one from some already handled network/domain. use this as a template
+2. you might already have a retrieve.R script for this network/domain. if not, borrow one from some already handled network/domain. use this as a template
-2. step through ms superstructure until processing can't proceed successfully without modification
+3. step through ms superstructure until processing can't proceed successfully without modification
     1. if error/incompatibility occurs in retrieve.R modify retrieve.R to accommodate new idiosyncrasies
         + mind existing retrieve.R scripts as you develop. attempt to harmonize accross them
         + add, remove, modify helper functions and/or the body of retrieve.R in order to accomplish this